passcod/omelette/README.md

 Yeah.

+Pass the `--dotenv` flag to load from a `.env` file in the current directory.

-Run it with `--dry-run` for a few days or weeks before trusting it to do the right thing.
+Run `omelette-delete` with `--dry-run` for a few days or weeks before trusting it to do the right thing.
 You can run it in `--interactive` mode once in a while during that time to get prompted before deleting each tweet.

-Pass the `--dotenv` flag to load from a `.env` file in the current directory.

 Every time there’s an update to omelette, do that again.
 There's no undo, no way to insert tweets back where they were again, so be careful with it.